Lukethelostdm/cc/README.md

   "
   should remain untouched for the most part as this controls the base display for your navigation bar.

-  However, should you want to change the width of the logo, that can be found in ".nav-logo img" on line 43 or you can ctr + F to search for it.
+  However, should you want to change the width of the logo, that can be found in ".nav-logo img" you can ctr + F to search for it.

   Beneath "/*media - change if you want to change the display for a device.*/" you will find a series of code labelled "@media".
   This code is the heart of your stylization, it defines how the website looks on different devices.
 Above each "@media" you